hdzierz/Report_BAF/untitled.md

 * Create a PFR wide strategy supported by our white paparer and recommendations of the Collaborative Data Management project
 * PFR needs change management plan following e.g. the (10 principles of change management)[http://www.strategy-business.com/article/rr00006?gko=643d0].
-* This change process should comprise a digital content strategy.
+* This change process should elucidate and incoporate a digital content strategy.
-* Thes principles state that the change must be supported by the upper management and needs to incorporate the current cultural setup.
+* These principles state that the change must be supported by the upper management and needs to embrace the cultural values of PFR.
 * Part of this change management should be to continue building the foundation of best-practices across multiple content area.
 * Training, dissemination and implementation, using the best-practices a the "back-end" will be essential for better data management practices at PFR.
 * Finalise deployment of git documents to a PFR-wide available webpage using [Jekyll](https://jekyllrb.com/)